IBM/fuse-webhdfs/README.md

 python3 mount-webhdfs.py ~/fuse-webhdfs
 ```
 You now have to type in your HDFS endpoint parameters and HDFS (Knox) username and password.
-For IBM internal use, please provide your w3id username and password.

 These parameters will be saved in plain text in `$HOME/.config/webhdfs.ini`.
-If you have a problem with that, please create a pull request and I will be happy to consider merging it.
+If this is an issue for you, please create a pull request and I will be happy to consider merging it.

 After mounting, in other terminal(s) you will be able to list files, read them, etc.